 What is a funeral?

 What is a funeral?
-Not to long ago, funeral services in the UK were always sombre affairs and pretty much everyone wore traditional black funeral clothes.
+Not to long ago, services in the UK were always sombre affairs and pretty much everyone wore traditional black funeral clothes.

 What is a funeral?
 Essentially it is when people say their final farewells goodbye to the person who has died.
 Typically, the dead person is put into a wooden coffin (or casket) and normally either buried in a cemetery or (more commonly nowadays) taken to a crematorium and cremated.
 Often people prepay and pre arrange their funerals.